SubhadityaBanerji/Android-Studio-Documentation/README.md

 # Android-Studio-Documentation

-A place where I store Android Development related instructions.
+A place where I store Android Development related instructions, and tips.